Home

 Questions On Miscellaneous

-... is a real project because of its extensive root system.
-Is there something I can apply to the leaves that will kill the whole darn thing?
-I need to be careful what I use because the area ... periwinkle in that area.
+... apply to the leaves that will kill the ... that trumpet vine and Virginia creeper can damage masonry.
+I have another bed that is constantly invaded by what I have been told is pin cherry (a shrub, with shiny leaves ... that area.
 (Email reference) A: Roundup or a dicamba containing (Trimec) herbicide will usually do the trick.
-All the vines I know of that are self-supporting have some kind of holdfast that gets into ...
+All the vines I know of that are self-supporting have some kind of holdfast that ...

 Floridata: Digitalis purpurea

-... record) e-mail this page Description Foxglove is a short lived perennial with dark green or white-wooly leaves that are 5-10" long and mostly arranged in a basal rosette.
-For the first year, the plant ... seeds for next year's plants (or right after flowering if you don't want them to reseed).
-Another trick is to cut the flowering stalk after blooming and more shoots will grow and bloom later in the ...
+... is a short lived perennial with dark green or white-wooly leaves that are 5-10" long and mostly arranged in a basal rosette. ... sends up one or more flowering stalks that can reach 3-5' in height and have smaller leaves that decrease in size upward.
+The flowers ... trick is to cut the flowering stalk after blooming and more shoots will grow and bloom later in the season.
+Features The dried leaves ...

 www.floridata.com